XRealityBytes/TCSinger2/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/AaronZ345/TCSinger2?style=social)](https://github.com/AaronZ345/TCSinger2)

-We will provide our implementation in this repository in two months.
+We will provide our implementation in this repository in about two months.

 Visit our [demo page](https://aaronz345.github.io/TCSinger2Demo/) for audio samples.